 “I was simply given the privilege to see all of this play out.
 To hear these stories, the church is really missing out on something that I seriously believe could revitalize and renew congregations all across the denomination if we’re just willing to deal with it.”

-“It’s open to anybody and everyone; anyone who’s been touched by addiction,” said the Rev. Alice Tondora, the pastor at First Presbyterian Church of Johnstown who is one of the organizers of the service.
+“It’s open to anybody and everyone; anyone who’s been touched by addiction,” said the Rev. Alice Tondora, the pastor at First Presbyterian Church of Johnstown who was one of the organizers of the service.
 “Those who might be in the throes of it now could find inspiration from those who have the courage to tell their story and how they’ve come through it.
 Family members can find peace from hearing stories, from listening to words of scripture knowing that they are not alone.”

-A week or two after the service, the Addictions Ministry Network is planning to meet to discuss the impact of both the service and the devotional to see what steps should be taken next.
+A week or two after the service, the Addiction Ministry Network is planning to meet to discuss the impact of both the service and the devotional to see what steps should be taken next.
 The hope is that this type of service will rotate between the four districts in the Presbytery of Redstone in the coming months.

 “I think it will be positive.
 I think it will be very emotional,” Alice said of the service.
 “I think that some people might not be sure what to expect.
 It might be a small group but I think it will grow from that point.”